-Hello World in Rust · Cloudflare Workers docs

 Hello World in Rust

-This tutorial will walk you through the steps of generating, building, previewing, configuring, and publishing a Rust-generated WebAssembly serverless function that parses Markdown for Cloudflare Workers.
+In this tutorial, you will learn how to generate, build, preview, configure, and publish a Rust-generated WebAssembly serverless function that parses Markdown for Cloudflare Workers.

 Before you start